lecunhad/Data-Scientist-Capstone-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-The objective of this project is to answer 3 business questions to meet the requirements of Project 1, from Udacity Data Scientist course.
-The chosen database was from Airbnb, with the objective of evaluating the data to assist students in Canada, a famous destination for studying the English language.
+The objective of this project is develop a machine learning model to support our choice, in soccer match result, increasing the chance of success.

 ### Frameworks